How to Update RV Interior Lighting

 Once I realized we had a total of 13 light fixtures throughout our RV, I knew replacing them all at once could get pricey, especially since the ones I liked most cost $100-300 each.
 Instead we decided to replace 6 of the light fixtures, 5 of which we made ourselves to save on the cost.
 I probably spent around $300 on materials to make the light fixtures (not including the light bulbs), but that includes buying extra lighting parts that I didn’t need or use.

 This left us with just the ceiling dome lights in the RV, which I don’t mind as much because they tend to disappear into the ceiling, which you can see in our kitchen photo below.
 We figured we could update the bulbs or change to newer dome lights later on.
-(We actually have 3 LED dome lights we still need to install).
+(Update – check out the video at the bottom of the post to see how we installed our new LED dome lights).

 The light fixtures we made include the one above the media cabinet, the one above our sofa, the one in the hallway, and the mason jar sconces in our bedroom.
 You may have caught glimpses of these in one of our RV Tours.